Udit8348/RUST/README.md

 # RUST Learning

-## rusttest.rs
-hello world [equivalent](https://www.techrepublic.com/article/how-to-install-rust-on-linux/) for rust

-## macro vs function
-`println!` is a macro and `println` is a function
-- think of macro as a piece of code that writes other code
-- macros can take in a variable number of arguments

 ## Cargo
 - `cargo new <package-name>` to create a new cargo project
 	- will contain a `cargo.toml` and `src/main.rs`